 Scorpions are a part of life.
 They exist among us and you’re bound to face one eventually.

 In this fable, the scorpion stopped to ask the frog, for help knowing it would sting, because it wouldn’t be able to help itself.
 The scorpion lied about its intentions.
 You might think that by minding your own business, you will avoid these characters, but sometimes it’s not possible.
 It’s likely you will feel disappointed when you encounter a scorpion, but it’s part of life and the human condition.
 People have flaws and they tell lies.

 We are all able to make choices, but those choices are influenced by our nature.
 So if you know that having your savings account on show will tempt you to dip into it, hide it.
 If you know you’re a sucker for Just Eat, despite wanting to save money, then delete the app.
 There are things we can do to make our choices overrule our nature, we just need to recognise and acknowledge our own weaknesses.

 What are your thoughts?
-Do you think that the frog and the scorpion teach us any other life lessons?
+Do you see any other life lessons within this fable?

 Editor’s note: This post was originally published in July 2020 and has been completely revamped for accuracy and comprehensiveness.